Research output per year

 Willing to speak to media

-My research focuses on adaptation and investment in the built environment and has evolved along three strands:
+Kevin’s research has evolved along three strands:

 Cities, like dreams, are made of desires and fears (Italo Calvino, 1972).